-- NASCIC brings together like-minded organizations, individuals, and groups to improve research, care, and policies impacting people living with spinal cord injury, their families, and community.
+NASCIC brings together like-minded organizations, individuals, and groups to improve research, care, cure, and policies impacting people living with spinal cord injury, their families, and community.
 Working collaboratively, the organization is structured to effectively bring about collective change through approved projects.
 This is achieved through:

 - The formation of relationships and active engagement between the individuals and organizations representing spinal cord injury;

 - The exchange of valid, trustworthy, and useful information, experience, and knowledge;

 - Promotion of and involvement with ‘best practices of consumer engagement’ in research, care, cure, and policy;